-Content marketing supports every part of the marketing mix and it will be key driver of demand generation in 2014.
+Content marketing supports every part of the marketing mix and it will be key driver of demand generation for many years to come.

 “Content” can do much more than build brand awareness though; it attracts interest, builds trust and ultimately, creates new customers.